 Japanese is a language that is believed to be related to the Altaic language family in which Mongolian, Turkish and other languages belong.
 Nevertheless it is also similar to Polynesian and other Austronesian languages.
 In Japanese, the language is called Nihongo.
 One of the most in-demand language learning questions is how to say hello in Japanese!
 But you need to know more than just a greeting to get your foot in the door!

 What does “kon’nichiwa” mean?
 It’s one of the first words you will learn when you study the Japanese language.
 It’s a universal greeting that means “hello.”
-But in Japanese, that is only used when you are greeting a person face to face because although you may be used to saying “hello” when answering the phone, in Japanese, they use “moshi moshi,” which is pronounced as “mosh mosh.”
+But you only use it tosay hello in Japanese if you greet someone face-to-face.
+Although you may be used to saying “hello” when answering the phone, in Japanese, they use “moshi moshi,” which is pronounced as “mosh mosh.”

 Technically, Japanese belongs to the Japanese-Ryukyuan or Japonic language family.
 While it shares many words with the Chinese, including the extensive use of Chinese characters or kanji, the two languages are not related.

 Nihongo is an East Asian language, and the national language of Japan.
 There are about 125 million speakers of the languages and most of them are in Japan.
 Outside of the country, Japanese is spoken in the United States, Australia, Palau, Brazil and Canada.
 There are also significant Japanese communities in London as well as in Paris.

 The Japanese language seems to be a fascinating and interesting language, but it looks like a difficult language to learn.
 And why not?
 With the proliferation of “things Japanese” such as Japanese manga, movies, fashion, beauty products, dramas, food, snacks and other delicacies, and the country’s technological advancement in manufacturing, electronics, cars and communication, the little-known language of yesteryears has been discovered and learned by millions around the world.